Kalle Kaljurand

 Kalle Kaljurand (born 12 May 1960) is an Estonian badminton player.

 He was born in Tartu.
 In 1983 he graduated from University of Tartu with a degree in economic cybernetics, and 2002 from the university of Tartu with a degree in business management.

 His badminton coach was Mart Siliksaar.
 He is multiple-times Estonian champion.
 1982–1991 he was a member of Estonian national badminton team.

 Since 2005 he has been a leader of publishing house Koolibri.

-His wife is diplomat Marina Kaljurand.
+His wife is diplomat Marina Kaljurand, they have two children: Kaisa and Kristjan.